abhisheksanghai/abhisheksanghai.github.io/_drafts/2020-01-21-Evaluation-of-Classification-Algorithms-Part2.md

 **insert image**

 In the above scenario, there is no clear boundary which helps us classify both the cases.
-This is a much more realistic example of how a typical classification model output would look like and the are under this curve should be as high as possible.
+This is a much more realistic example of how a typical classification model output would look like and the area under this curve should be as high as possible.